 Our Gypsy Nurse mentors are here to help guide you to the information that you are seeking.
-If you have any interest in Traveling as a Medical Professional, we are here to help.
+They are happy to answer any questions you may have.
+If you have any interest in Traveling as a Medical Professional, they are here to help.

 I’ve been a nurse now for four years I did staff nursing at children’s health care of Atlanta worked in pediatric step down neurology and neurosurgery.
 I’ve been travel nursing since April 2018.
 Currently finishing my fourth assignment I’ve only travel nursed in California I’ve worked assignments at Rady Childrens in San Diego, CHLA in Los Angeles and Lucile Packard Stanford Children’s in the Bay Area.
 I love travel nursing and the freedom of being off for extended time.

 I love to Travel especially abroad travel nursing has given me the opportunities to explore so much.
 I’m headed back to school in January to finish my masters in nursing with a goal of becoming a nurse practitioner.
 My favorite place is the beach and I enjoy hiking and yoga.

 My name is Leah Gnitka and I am a 20-something year old travel nurse from Minnesota.
 Before travel nursing, I was worked in a cardiac step-down unit and dabbled in home healthcare.

 As soon as I reached my experience needed for traveling, I signed my first contract.
 I am now in my third year of travel nursing.
 During this time I have worked in progressive care units, medical-surgical/tele units, and as a camp nurse; I have been able to work at teaching hospitals and non-teaching hospitals; and I have worked at hospitals anywhere from a trauma level 1 to a level 3.
 I have worked in West Virginia, Louisiana, New York, Washington, and currently Arizona.